 Cross-cultural partnership means that we find failure.
 Our great ideas are no longer just a good concept but they hit actual reality.
 They don’t work.

 Our beautiful idealization of partnership is dismantled.
 We find ourselves mad at others for diminished expectations.
 We blame.
 We grieve.
 It is normal.

 Now comes the tough part … are we willing to continue onwards.
 To walk the difficult path of reconciliation?

 What began in initial excitement, has been stomped by the cruel forces of reality.

 This is also the only moment a true and honest relationship might become possible.

-If participants are willing to push through into growth, to commit to the hard work reality of cross-cultural relationship and effective partnership – in more than word alone – a truly engaging partnership may emerge.
+If participants are willing to push through into growth.
+To commit to the hard work reality of cross-cultural partnership – in more than words.
+Something honest may emerge.

 Honesty is attractive